mogest23/mogest23/README.md

 - 👋 Hi, I’m @mogest23
-- 👀 I’m interested in Dart, Flutter, NodeJs, MongoDb and MySQL
+- 👀 I’m interested in Dart, Flutter, Javascript, NodeJs, MongoDb and MySQL
 - 🌱 I’m currently learning MySQL and Python,
 - 💞️ I’m looking to collaborate on Flutter, Dart and NodeJS